Menu Close

 Exterior of the National Civil War Naval Museum, Columbus, GA

-The museum itself has several really great exhibits on the naval battles of the Civil War.
-There’s another salvaged ship, the CSS Chattahoochee, and full scale replicas of other Union and Confederate ship components for a better idea of what they would have looked like at the time.
+The National Civl War Museum has several great exhibits on the naval battles of the Civil War.
+There’s another salvaged ship, the CSS Chattahoochee on display as well.
+There are also full scale replicas of other Union and Confederate ship components for a better idea of what they would have looked like at the time.

-I didn’t have time to go when I was there, but there’s also a National Infantry Museum in Columbus that looks fantastic.
+Columbus also has a National Infantry Museum that looks fantastic but I didn’t have time to go on my visit.
 Fort Benning is a major US military post in town as well, so there is quite a bit of military history to be explored in the area.